tylim88/FirelordJS/README.md

 npm i firelordjs@cjs
 ```

+## Types That You Need To Pay Attention To

+These are types that are supported but be careful when using them.
+They are not limitations, but how things work.

+### Record<string, something> Support

+By design Firelord banned mapped type, this was until version 2.5.10.
+To understand why mapped was banned in the first place and why it is possible now, see this [issue](https://github.com/tylim88/Firelord/issues/20).
+In short, querying mapped type requires extra information, make sure you know what you are doing.

+### Object Unions Type

+Object unions type was banned before v2.6.2 because it brings uncertainty that cannot be handled reasonably.
+For example, with `{a:number}|{b:string}`, you can set `{a:1}` then update `{b:"x"}`, in this case the type is no longer unions type but an intersection type: `{a:number} & {b:string}`.
+The reason I decided to lift the limitation is that I believe we should value functionalities over less practical strict typing.
+Plus in future update operation Mandatory Field could mitigate this problem.

 ## TO DO

 - Mandatory field update.
 Example, for field like `updatedAt`, it is mandatory to includes it every time you update the document.
 There are two ways to implement these feature: via Meta Type and via abstraction.
 With Meta Type(using special field value), it is less flexible because we no longer able to exclude it from all update operations.
 With abstraction, it is more flexible but require more works from user.
 I prefer via abstraction due to it does not shut down other use cases despite having lower user experience.